Effective Kotlin Item 33: Consider factory functions instead of secondary constructors

 invoke operator.
 Take a look at the following example:

-However, implementing invoke in a companion object to make a fake constructor is very rarely used, and I do not recommend it.
-First of all, because it breaks Item 12: Use operator methods according to their names.
+However, implementing invoke in a companion object to make a fake constructor is very rarely done.
+I do not recommend it, primarily because it violates Item 12: Use operator methods according to their names.
 What does it mean to invoke a companion object?
 Remember that the name can be used instead of the operator:

 invoke function in a companion object: